RobinCamarasa/RobinCamarasa.github.io/content/experience/projects/reasearch_project.md

 short: A 3 month (part-time) master project investigating Bayesian Deep Learning on MNIST dataset.
 ---

-**In this 3 month research project, I wrote a bibliography and a report in the form of an article to summarize my findings about Bayesian Deep Learning.**
+**In this 3 month research project, I wrote a short literature review and a report in the form of an article to summarize my findings about Bayesian Deep Learning.**

 {{< rawpdf link="/research_project.pdf" title="Report"/>}}